derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * Georg Ringer for his extension tx_news, from where I adapted some techniques I use in this extension
 * Thies Kracht from Skyfillers GmbH who developed the CSV export
 * Phat Hoang and Oleksandr Bachynskyi from Pixelant AB for their ideas and contributions
-* Phat Hoang from Pixelant AB for the Recaptcha implementation
+* Phat Hoang from Pixelant AB for the reCAPTCHA implementation